Research and reports

 Remember it’s a business you’re setting up, so you should spend some time putting your business plan together.
 This will help you work out your overall goals and how to go about achieving them.

 As you’ll be earning freelance income you’ll need to choose a legal structure for your business, which means working out whether you want to be a sole trader or a limited company.
-There are pros and cons for each structure – find out more about the difference between a sole trader and a limited company.
+There are pros and cons for each structure – find out more about sole trader vs a limited company.

 Next, you need to find ways to sell the products, whether it’s by hosting health and beauty parties, promoting the products to your friends and family, or using online tools like social media or an online store to spread the word.
 If you’re promoting a particular brand, they may offer you some form of training or support.